techlib/celus/docs/tags.rst

 which individual values are mutually exclusive.
 For example you might want to split you member institutions between public libraries and university libraries.
-To ensure that it would not be possible to assign both tags to one institution, you can mark the corresponding tag class as exclusive and Celus will enforce the mutual exclusiveness of individual tags.
+To ensure that it would not be possible to assign both tags to one institution, you can mark the corresponding tag class as exclusive and CELUS will enforce the mutual exclusiveness of individual tags.

 One important feature of tags from exclusive class is that when you compute usage by individual tags, you can safely sum it up to produce a meaningful total.